 Strong straight-line winds near the ground from a bow echo can damage buildings and trees similar to an EF2 tornado (see the "Tornado" section in the next chapter for a description of tornado damage scales).
-If a sequence of bow echoes causes wind damage along a 400 km path or greater and lasts about 3 hours or more, with wind speeds \geq 26 m s $^{-1}$ with gusts \geq 33 m s $^{-1}$, then the damaging wind event is called a derecho (see INFO Box 3 pages later).
+If a sequence of bow echoes causes wind damage along a 400 km path or greater and lasts about 3 hours or more, with wind speeds $\geq 26 \text{ m s}^{-1}$ and gusts $\geq 33 \text{ m s}^{-1}$, then the damaging wind event is called a derecho (see INFO Box 3 pages later).

 Mesoscale Convective Complex (MCC).
 If the size of the MCS cloud shield of merged anvils is large (diameter ≥ 350 km), has an overall elliptical or circular shape, and lasts 6 to 12 h, then it is called a mesoscale convective complex (MCC).
-An additional requirement to be classified as an MCC is that the top of the cloud shield, as seen in IR satellite images, must have a cold brightness-temperature ≤ -33 °C. Within this cold cloud shield must be a smaller region (diameter ≥ 250 km) of higher, colder cloud top with brightness temperature ≤ -53 °C.
+An additional requirement to be classified as an MCC is that the top of the cloud shield, as seen in IR-satellite images, must have a cold brightness temperature of $\leq -33^{\circ}$ C. Within this cold cloud shield must be a smaller region (diameter ≥ 250 km) of higher, colder cloud top with brightness temperature $\leq -53^{\circ}$ C.

 MCCs can produce heavy rain over large areas, with the most intense rain usually happening first.
 MCCs are most often observed at night over a statically stable boundary layer, which means that the fuel for these storms often comes from the warm humid air stored in the residual boundary layer from the day before.
-They can be triggered by: weak warm frontal zones, weak mid-tropospheric short waves, and are often associated with low-level jets of wind.
+They can be triggered by weak warm-frontal zones and weak mid-tropospheric short waves, and are often associated with low-level jets of wind.

 Estimate the speed of the rear inflow jet (RIJ) wind that is drawn into the MCS mid-tropospheric low-pressure region, for the previous Sample Application.
-The MCS has horizontal radius of 175 km, and is located in Oklahoma (latitude 35° N) .
+The MCS has horizontal radius of 175 km, and is located in Oklahoma (latitude 35° N).

 Given: $\Delta P = -0.5$ kPa at height z = 2 km, from previous Sample Application.
-R = 175 km = radius of meso-low in mid-troposphere, latitude $\phi = 35^{\circ}$ N

-Find: $M{RII} = ? \text{ m s}^{-1}$
+R = 175 km = radius of meso-low in mid-troposphere, latitude $\phi = 35^{\circ}$ N Find: $M{RII} = ?$ m s-1